Siarko/ButtonApi/README.md

 This is a computercraft button api.
 Coded in OOP fashion.

-Creates easy way to create clickable buttons on advanced monitors in computercraft
+Creates easy way to manage clickable buttons on advanced monitors in computercraft

 ### Basic usage: